 20. Try to create rather than to consume.
 I’ve found that creativity really does bloom where there is necessity, if you let it.

 21. Make frugal living something you invest time in learning about.
 Read websites, magazine articles or check out books from the library about saving money.
+Join frugal living Facebook pages.
+There’s a Dave Ramsey page that’s great and people are very supportive.
 Even if I don’t learn anything new to try, it helps me to stay motivated.

 We are all in different places financially and you may not even need these tips, or maybe you already do all of these tips.
 At any rate, hopefully there’s something here that you will find useful that may help motivate or inspire you in your frugal endeavors.